Things to do near the Statue of Liberty

 • Cost: Free

-Stone Street Pubs
+Stone Street pubs

 Historic Stone Street comes alive in the evenings with outdoor dining, lively pubs, and a festive atmosphere.